Keshav-Aggarwal/Advanced-Lane-Finding-Project/ReadMe.md

 #### Applying the color channels on the Warped Lane lines
-As we can see from the brlow results that Sobel is doing a pretty good job in detecting most of the lines followd by Saturation but saturation is having noise in many of the frames as seen below we can do AND for saturation and B channel from RGB as this removes major part of the lanes.
+As we can see from the below results that Sobel is doing a pretty good job in detecting most of the lines followd by Saturation but saturation is having noise in many of the frames as seen below.
+We can do AND for saturation and B channel from RGB as this removes major part of the noise and detects lanes.
 We are also calculating AND of sobel direction and Sobel Magnitude.

 ```python